drpradeepAI/CTBrain-TumorSegmentation-AnnotationProject/README.md

-# 💀 CT Brain Tumor Segmentation Dataset
+# 🧠 CT Brain Tumor Segmentation — Annotation Project
-**Medical AI Data Annotation Project**

-This folder contains the **CT Brain Tumor Segmentation Dataset**, featuring 50 curated CT brain scans annotated for tumor identification and segmentation.
-It is part of the *Medical-AI-Data-Annotation* repository — a comprehensive initiative to develop standardized, multi-format datasets for AI-driven medical imaging research and education.
+A curated dataset of **50 CT brain scans** annotated for **tumor segmentation** using **CVAT**.
+This project demonstrates a structured medical computer vision annotation pipeline — ready for AI model training, validation, and healthcare research.

 ---